CodeFromAnywhere/react-with-native/docs/react-with-native/react-with-native.md

 yarn add -D @svgr/webpack
 ```

 Make sure you also have [tailwind](https://tailwindcss.com) installed.
+Tailwind is a peer dependency!
+Without it, `react-with-native` still works, but lots of components won't have a default styling and you need to supply your own classNames via `replaceClassName`

+## Differences from react-native and react

+- you need to apply your text-related classNames to the text itself directly or if your children are a string you can add textClassName as a prop.

 ### Expo